Top Republican Says Trump Committed ‘Impeachable Offenses'

 “I do think the president committed impeachable offenses, but I don’t know what is going to land on the Senate floor, if anything," Toomey said.

 Lawmakers plan to formally introduce the proposal on Monday in the House, where articles of impeachment must originate.
-A vote could be possible by Wednesday — exactly one week before Democrat Joe Biden becomes president at noon on Jan.
+If Democrats decide to move forward, a vote could be possible by Wednesday — exactly one week before Democrat Joe Biden becomes president at noon on Jan.
 20.

 A violent and largely white mob of Trump supporters overpowered police, broke through security lines and rampaged through the Capitol on Wednesday, forcing lawmakers to scatter as they were putting the final, formal touches on Biden’s victory over Trump in the Electoral College.